getlazy/lazy-og/source/engines/npm-task/README.md

 # lazy-taskrun-engine
 Engine capable of running simple tasks from external NPMs

-The engine that is capable of downloading tasks during the boot, and executing them from lazy pipeline.
+The engine that is capable of downloading task implementation during the boot, and executing it from lazy pipeline.

-There can be any number of tasks loaded in this engine.
-Each task must be a NPM package that can be installed via `npm install` command.
+There can be one task loaded in this engine.
+It must be a NPM package that can be installed via `npm install` command.

 ## Task Engine